Syeda-Mahjabin-Proma/Dhaka_House_Rent_Prediction/README.md

 python main.py
 ```

-4. Follow the prompts to input **Location, Area, Bed, Bath** for rent prediction.
+4. Follow the prompts to input **Location, Area, Bed, Bath** for rent prediction

 ---

-## Future Improvements
+## 🌟 Future Improvements

 * Add more features like **floor number, furnishing status, or proximity to amenities**
 * Hyperparameter tuning for **Random Forest** and **XGBoost**